Powerlearnproject/se-day1-assignment-Cynthia-M-M/README.md

 #Part 1: Introduction to Software Engineering

 ##Explain what software engineering is and discuss its importance in the technology industry?
- - Software Engineering is an application of principles to the design,development,testing,deployment and maintainace of software.
+ - Software Engineering is the system application of Engineering principles,methods and tools to the design,development,testing,deployment and maintainace of software.
 Importance of software engineering include;
  - efficiency - helps in  high quality standard.
  - scalability - ensures the system can handle increased load without it's perfomace being affected.